Covering in Hamming and Grassmann Spaces: New Bounds and Reed--Solomon-Based Constructions: Covering Using GRS Codes

 \section{Covering Using GRS Codes}

 Decoding algorithms have been the subject of study for many decades, and several decoding algorithms for GRS codes are known~\cite{Huffman03, Guruswami06}.
 In contrast, to the best of our knowledge, no explicit covering algorithms are known for GRS codes.
 Note that covering involves solving a more intricate minimax problem, which is computationally harder due to the need to analyze the worst-case scenario over the entire space.
-And, although one might use decoding algorithms for covering, their performance is bound to be subpar as spheres of radius $\tau < d / 2$ do not cover the space well.
+Although decoding algorithms may be used for covering, their performance is bound to be subpar as spheres of radius $\tau < d / 2$ do not cover the space well.
 Therefore, as the first algorithm of its kind to the best of our knowledge, we propose \autoref{alg:GRS-cover} and analyze its performance in this section.